 This group includes exemptions for both sales of selected items to community groups (e.g., sales of station house equipment to volunteer fire departments) and sales of selected items or services by community groups (e.g., food sold by religious organizations).
 All states have special exemptions for community groups.
-However, the scope of such exemptions varies significantly from one state to the next.
+However, the scope of such exemptions varies significantly.
 These exemptions presumably exist because these community groups may provide services that benefit society and often complement government programs.